 When I am planning to visit a new country I try to identify the key things that are absolute must do’s and build an itinerary around those.
 If you have particular interest too for example castles, UNESCO World Heritage Sites or areas of natural beauty this list will help.

-If you are looking for inspiration this ultimate UK bucket list consists of arguably 100 of the absolute best things to do in the UK (though I have not included London as that has an ultimate bucket list all of its own!) which will give you a perfect starting point for your travels or even provide focus on one or two areas.
+If you are looking for inspiration this Great British bucket list consists of arguably 100 of the absolute best things to do in the UK (though I have not included London as that has an ultimate bucket list all of its own!) which will give you a perfect starting point for your travels or even provide focus on one or two areas.

 I have spent half of my life living in the UK and really enjoy exploring by car or preferably (and whenever possible) by train for day trips, weekend trips or longer.